jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

 secrecy conflicts with the passive decryption techniques that are widely used by enterprises to gain visibility into their internal enterprise TLS-protected traffic.
-The use of forward secrecy conflicts with the passive decryption techniques used today for visibility resulting results in enterprises choosing between using the TLS 1.2 protocol without forward secrecy or adopting TLS 1.3 together with some alternative method for achieving visibility into internal traffic.
+The use of forward secrecy conflicts with the passive decryption techniques used today for visibility, resulting in enterprises choosing between using the TLS 1.2 protocol without forward secrecy or adopting TLS 1.3 together with some alternative method for achieving visibility into internal traffic.
 If an enterprise opts for TLS 1.2,